Royal Jordanian Airlines Bans Use of Electronics After US Voices Security 'Concerns'

 Half the country is very concerned with job loss due to immigration (and for some, increased crime in their neighborhoods).
 Most candidates responded to these concerns - the hot-button single issue for a huge swath of voters - with "shut up, you racist".
 Trump didn't.
 Why is it in any way surprising he had a strong base?

 Only Trump and Cruz even presented an immigration plan of any kind.
 It was obviously going to be one of those two who won the GOP primary, but I'm still surprised that it was Trump.
-I t
+I think credibility of anyone who works in DC is just that damn low now with the American working class.
+So low they took "crazy" just to get "outsider".

 HRC lost the election, Trump did not win it.
 It was remarkable that Trump got elected.